Dr Andrew Smith

 Non-destructive cell biopsy

 The second current area of investigation in my research group is continuing the development of a new method of non-destructive cell protein 'biopsy', in which we apply a novel chemical tool to sample proteins from cells without causing cell destruction.
 This is based around the use of an amphipathic polymer, which can extract cell proteins surrounded by a 'cuff' of membrane: we discovered for the first time that the application of this method allows the collection of cell proteins without the associated death of the cell.
 This first study has now been completed and we are developing further studies to exploit this finding and drive it towards further utilisation.

-- Dr. Georgina M. Ellison-Hughes, King's College London, UK
+- Prof. Georgina M. Ellison-Hughes, King's College London, UK

 - Dr. Ali Salehi-Reyhani, Imperial College London, UK

 Smith AJ, Wright KE, Muench SP, Schumann S, Whitehouse A, Porter KE, Colyer J. (2019) Styrene maleic acid recovers proteins from mammalian cells and tissues while avoiding significant cell death.
 Scientific Reports 9(1): 1-10

 Torella D, Aquila I, Cianflore E, Scalise M, Marino F, Mancuso T, Agosti V, Filardo A, Smith AJ, Cappetta D, De Angelis A, Urbanek K, Isidori A, Torella M, Viglietto G, Nadal-Ginard B, Ellison-Hughes GM.
 (2019) c-kit Haploinsufficiency Impairs Adult Cardiac Stem Cell Growth, Myogenicity and Myocardial Regeneration.
 Cell Death & Disease 10, Article number: 436